JosefGst/JosefGst/README.md

-- 👋 Hi, I’m @JosefGst
+- 👋 Hi, I’m Josef
-- 👀 I’m interested in Robotics
+- 👀 I’m interested in Robotics and Microcontroller
 - 🌱 I’m currently learning ML and Docker
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...